Cost of living: Cost-of-living adjustment (COLA)

-When cost-of-living adjustments, negotiated wage settlements and budgetary increases exceed CPI, media reports frequently compare the two without consideration of the pertinent tax code.
+When cost-of-living adjustments, negotiated wage settlements, and budgetary increases exceed the CPI, media reports frequently compare the two without considering the relevant tax code.
 However, CPI is based on the retail pricing of a basket of goods and services.
-Most purchases of that same basket require the use of after-tax dollars—dollars that were often subject to the highest marginal tax rate.
+Most purchases from that same basket require the use of after-tax dollars—dollars that were often subject to the highest marginal tax rate.
 Consequently, the COLA will necessarily have to exceed the CPI inflation rate to maintain purchasing power.

-The widely recognized problem known as bracket creep can also occur in countries where the marginal tax brackets themselves are not indexed — COLA increases simply place more dollars into higher tax rate brackets.
+The widely recognized problem known as bracket creep can also occur in countries where the marginal tax brackets themselves are not indexed — COLA increases place more dollars into higher tax rate brackets.
 Only under a flat tax system would a percentage gain on gross income translate into a comparable inflation-offsetting gain at the after-tax level.

 Some salaries and pensions in the United States with a COLA include: